cyx-1/stackOverflow/README.md

 ### Q: What are some important shortcuts that should be remembered {shortcuts}
   * Enter / Exit full screen on Mac: Ctrl-Cmd-F
   * Launch application via keyboard on Mac: Ctrl-Space (Spotlight)
+  * Edit the address bar in chrome window: Cmd-L
+  * Switch between different programs in Mac: Ctrl-Left/Right arrow

+### Q: What has been done to learn Typescript
+  * Install Typescript via this command: npm install -g typescript
+  * Check the Typescript version: tsc --version
+  * If VS Code npm version doesn't match with the npm/node installed in shell, use this command: nvm alias default <version> See: https://stackoverflow.com/a/44707192

+### Q: Check what version of package has been installed globally via npm
+  * npm list -g | grep <something>